Subash56/FULL_ADDER_SUBTRACTOR/README.md

 ### NAME:SUBASH B
 ### REG NO:24900843
-## EXP NO:4 FULL ADDER AND FULL SUBTRACTOR
+## EXP NO:4 IMPLEMENTATION OF FULL ADDER AND FULL SUBTRACTOR CIRCUIT
-Implementation-of-Full-Adder-and-Full-subtractor-circuit
-##AIM:
+## AIM:

 To design a Full Adder and Full Subtractor circuit and verify its truth table in Quartus using Verilog programming.